 And whether he knows it or not, he will be my silent warrior and guide as I take care of every patient, COVID or not.
 He will fuel me until the day I hang up my stethoscope.”

 This story was submitted to Love What Matters by Halleh Akbarnia.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: